 Did you always want to be a writer?
 If not, what did you want to be when you were a child?

-So you have been living out your dreams!
-That’s great!
 When did you first realize you wanted to be a writer?

-Speaking of…do you have any suggestions to help me become a better writer?
+I hear that!
+Do you have any suggestions to help me become a better writer?

 Do you have a favorite time of day to write?
 What about a favorite place?